 About

-Wilhelm Richard Wagner ( VAHG-nər; German: [ˈʁɪçaʁt ˈvaːɡnɐ] ; 22 May 1813 – 13 February 1883) was a German composer, theatre director, polemicist, and conductor who is chiefly known for his operas (or, as some of his mature works were later known, "music dramas").
-Unlike most opera composers, Wagner wrote both the libretto and the music for each of his stage works.
-Initially establishing his reputation as a composer of works in the romantic vein of Carl Maria von Weber and Giacomo Meyerbeer, Wagner revolutionised opera through his concept of the Gesamtkunstwerk ("total work of art"), by which he sought to synthesise the poetic, visual, musical and dramatic arts, with music subsidiary to drama.
+Wilhelm Richard Wagner ( VAHG-nər; German: [ˈʁɪçaʁt ˈvaːɡnɐ] ; 22 May 1813 – 13 February 1883) was a German composer, theatre director, essayist, and conductor who is chiefly known for his operas (or, as he called the later of his mature works, "music dramas").
+Unlike most opera composers, Wagner wrote both the libretto ("poems") and music for each of his stage works.
+Initially establishing his reputation as a composer of works in the romantic vein of Carl Maria von Weber and Giacomo Meyerbeer, Wagner revolutionised opera through his concept of the Gesamtkunstwerk ("total work of art"), whereby he synthesized the poetic, visual, musical and dramatic arts, with music supporting and elevating the drama.
+The drama was presented as a continuously sung narrative, without conventional operatic structures like arias and recitatives.
 He described this vision in a series of essays published between 1849 and 1852.
-Wagner realised these ideas most fully in the first half of the four-opera cycle Der Ring des Nibelungen (The Ring of the Nibelung).
+Wagner realised these ideas most fully in the first half of the cycle in four parts Der Ring des Nibelungen (The Ring of the Nibelung, also known simply as The Ring).